+Cluster Nodes

-Cluster Nodes Adds, enables, disables, and deletes client-only nodes and displays node status.
+Adds, enables, disables, and deletes client-only nodes and displays node status.
 To add a client-only node, you must specify the node's hostname, CXFS private network IP address, and operating system:

-AIX IRIX Linux Mac OS X Solaris Windows
+AIX IRIX Linux8 Mac OS X Solaris Windows

+8 Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), SGI ProPack.
+See the CXFS release notes for the currently supported release levels.
-For the specific operating system release levels

-supported, see the CXFS release notes.

-When you add a new node, it is automatically enabled

-and able to mount all CXFS filesystems.
+For the specific operating system release levels supported, see the CXFS release notes.
+When you add a new node, it is automatically enabled and able to mount all CXFS filesystems.
 Switches Displays Fibre Channel switches.
-To fence/unfence

-ports on a switch, select the switch's IP address then

-select the ports to fence/unfence.
+To fence/unfence ports on a switch, select the switch's IP address then select the ports to fence/unfence.
 Stop/Start Displays the status of CXFS cluster daemon and lets you start, restart, or stop all of the CXFS daemons.

-Client Packages Provides access to CXFS client packages for each client platform, which may be downloaded to the clients via
+Client Packages Provides access to CXFS client packages for each client platform, which may be downloaded to the clients via Appliance Manager.

-Appliance Manager.